actions/runner/docs/start/envubuntu.md

 $ sudo apt-get install git
 ```

-## Optionally Java if TfsVc
+## Optionally Java if Tfvc

 The agent distributes team explorer everywhere.

-But, if you are using TfsVc, install Oracle Java 1.6+ as TEE uses Java.
+But, if you are using Tfvc, install Oracle Java 1.6+ as TEE uses Java.

 ## Etc